vachan-maker/vachan-maker.github.io/content/posts/track-your-music/index.md

 +++
-title =  'ListenBrainz - A tool for music tracking' draft = true date = 2024-01-31
+title =  'ListenBrainz - A tool for music tracking' draft = false date = 2024-01-31
 description = 'I use ListenBrainz to track my music playback history.
-This post highlights what is cool about the tool and how you can get started with the service'
+Here are some cool things about it.'
 +++
 Listenbrainz is a service which you can use to track music that you listen to.
 It is an alternative to Last.fm.
 For the past few months, I  have been using ListenBrainz and I really enjoy using it.

 The great thing about this service is that most of the data is public and can be used by anyone for free.
-Also, no account is required for browsing through the global stats.
+Also, no account is required for browsing through the [global stats](https://listenbrainz.org/statistics/?range=week).

 ## So what is cool about ListenBrainz?
  - My favorite thing about ListenBrainz is the statistics it generates.
 It highlights top artists, albums and tracks that I listened to.
 It also generates a map that highlights the countries from which I've been jamming songs from.
 I love looking at the data, it is fun.